vicarsen/Mineclone/README.md

 Note: these lists may change with time as I make progress.
 For certain "checkpoints" of my progress you can check the branches named after the date when the last commit was made.

 # Build
+## ISSUES
+There are currently issues on Windows when it comes to running the engine (something to do with the GUI).
+If you try to run it yourself, please use Linux or remove any line calling GUI functions from [here](engine/src/render.cpp) (lines 1494, 1518, 1548, and 981) and it should (hopefully) now work, but without the GUI.

 ## CMake
 The build system I am using is CMake and the easiest to build and run the project is using CMake.
 To build the project for yourself clone the repository (whatever branch you like) with the command: